johnwry/dm2/markdown/colossians/colossians.md

     b) In the next chapter, Paul presented <strong><u>four</u></strong> threats that oppose sanctification (phase two salvation).
-Any of these threats could easily substitute for Christ and lead believers away from    <em>the faith</em>.
+Any of these threats could easily substitute for Christ and lead believers away from    * the faith* .

     c) Misunderstanding biblical <strong><u>truth</u></strong> will translate